In a special school/unit

 Your adviser can talk to you about your options and tell you about support, funding and equipment for people with special educational needs and/or disabilities to make sure you develop your skills and talents and move into an option for students, who are 16 or over, that is right for you.
 This may include:

 - Courses at a special school sixth form or at a local college:

 - Apprenticeships, supported internships and training, or personalised programmes of learning, activities and independent living skills

 - If there isn't a local course available, it may be possible in exceptional circumstances, to go to one of the National Specialist Colleges

-- There's lots of information on a range of local services and national organisations to support people with special educational needs and disabilities, which explains what you and your family can expect on the Calderdale Local Offer and the Kirklees Local Offer, such as support into employment and the Access to Work Grant.
+- On the Calderdale Local Offer and the Kirklees Local Offer websites, you can find a range of local services and national organisations to support people with special educational needs and disabilities, such as support into employment and the Access to Work Grant.

 Ryburn Valley High visit to Sidhil Ltd